aws-samples/amazon-sagemaker-secure-mlops/README.md

 **DEV account**:
   + All three IAM user roles must be created in the development (data science) account: `DataScienceAdministratorRole`, `DataScienceProjectAdministratorRole`, `DataScientistRole`

-  - **DataScienceAdministratorRole**: overall management of Data Science projects via AWS Service Catalog.
+  - **DataScienceAdministratorRole**: overall management of data science projects via AWS Service Catalog.
 Management of the AWS Service Catalog.
-Deployment of a Data Science environment (VPC, subnets, S3 bucket) to an AWS account
+Deployment of a data science environment (VPC, subnets, S3 bucket) to an AWS account
   - **DataScientistRole**: Data Scientist role within a specific project.
 Provisioned on per-project and per-stage (dev/test/prod) basis
   - **DataScienceTeamAdministratorRole**: Administrator role within a specific team or environment

 ### IAM execution roles
-The following IAM execution roles will be provisioned in the development account:
+The CloudFormation templates provision the following IAM execution roles in the development account:
   + `SageMakerDetectiveControlExecutionRole`: for Lambda function to implement responsive/detective security controls
   + `SCLaunchRole`: for AWS Service Catalog to deploy a new Studio domain
   + `SageMakerExecutionRole`: execution role for the SageMaker workloads and Studio
   + `SageMakerPipelineExecutionRole`: execution role for SageMaker Pipelines
-  + `SageMakerModelExecutionRole`: execution role for SageMaker model endpoint, will be created in each of dev, stating and production accounts
+  + `SageMakerModelExecutionRole`: execution role for SageMaker model endpoint, is be created in each of dev, stating and production accounts
   + `SCProjectLaunchRole`: for AWS Service Catalog to deploy project-specific products (such as SageMaker Notebooks)
   + `AmazonSageMakerServiceCatalogProductsUseRole`: for SageMaker CI/CD execution (CodeBuild and CodePipeline)
   + `AmazonSageMakerServiceCatalogProductsLaunchRole`: for SageMaker MLOps project templates deployments via AWS Service Catalog
   + `VPCFlowLogsRole`: optional role for VPC Flow Logs to write logs into a CloudWatch log group

 #### Staging and production accounts
-The following roles should be created in each of the accounts in the staging and production environments:
+You must create the following IAM roles in each of the accounts in the staging and production environments:
 + `ModelExecutionRole`: SageMaker uses this role to run inference endpoints and access the model artifacts during the provisioning of the endpoint.
 This role must have a trust policy for `sagemaker.amazonaws.com` service
 + `StackSetExecutionRole`: used for CloudFormation stack set operations in the staging and production accounts.
 This role is assumed by `StackSetAdministrationRole` in the development account
 + `SetupStackSetExecutionRole`: this role is needed for stack set operations for the initial provisioning of the data science environment in multi-account deployment use case